-&lt;sup>48 However, when a contract for an IMM-FRA matures, the underlying instrument (the deposit) is not exchanged.
+57 However, when a contract for an IMM-FRA matures, the underlying instrument (the 3-month deposit contract) is not exchanged.
 Instead, there is a cash settlement between the agreed interest rate at the time of entry into the contract and the market rate when the contract matures.